Woz U Is Partnering with CredEd to Provide Teachers with Coding Education

 "These are extraordinary times for education, so why would we use ordinary professional development methods?" said Trina Angelone, Founder and CEO of CredEd.
 "Our model allows teachers to get comfortable with technologies while accessing professional development they need in an affordable and efficient way.
 We're proud to partner with curriculum and digital learning providers like Woz U that are willing to give back to educators.
 There is no better provider to help teachers learn about coding."

-As an Education-as-a-Service company, Woz U will provide and deliver a coding curriculum focused on the fundamentals of coding so that any teacher can have a working knowledge of the subject.
+The Woz U coding curriculum will focus on the basic fundamentals of coding so that any teacher can have a working knowledge of the subject.

 "Technology is only going to continue growing, and we need educators to lean into that," said Chris Coleman, President of Woz U. "In the same way that any elementary school teacher would be able to give a simple explanation on physics or gravity, we want them to be able to provide that when a fourth-grader asks about coding.
 This approach will foster interest and affinity towards the skills needed in the modern economy."